This post will show you how to throw an amazing Sesame Street party. There are tons of great ideas for DIY Sesame Street decor and games.

 Abby’s Magical Shapes Activity Board

 There’s also Abby’s Magical Shapes, which was my son’s favorite.
-He learned these shapes in just days playing around with this board prior to the party.
+He learned these shapes in just days by playing around with this board prior to the party.

-Felt Hopscotch Mat – Hoppin’ with Zoe
+Felt Hopscotch Mat – Hoppin’ With Zoe

 And, last but not least, we can’t forget “Hoppin’ with Zoe,” an indoor/outdoor hopscotch rug made entirely from felt!